-Policy Guidelines
+9.4 Policy Guidelines

-In order to address the issues outlined with existing development patterns and begin achieving the characteristics identified as beneficial in the previous section, appropriate land use policies should be adopted throughout the corridor.
-The following land use policy guidelines address conditions associated with the many facets of the land use/mobility issue.
+In order to address the issues outlined in Section 9.2 and begin achieving the characteristics identified as beneficial in Section 9.3, appropriate land use policies should be adopted throughout the corridor.
+The following land use policy guidelines address conditions associated with the many facets of the land use/mobility issue described in Section 9.1.
 Each policy statement is followed by a series of recommended actions for putting it into practice, which target various audiences from local planning staffs to the state's Department of Transportation.
 Some of these recommendations are followed by associated sub-recommendations or specific tools that may be used to carry them out.
 These policies are not intended to be assigned to specific communities.
-The application and prioritization of the policies will vary in each, depending on the particular challenges a community faces.
+Each is appropriate for application in every segment of the US 64-NC 49 Corridor, although the prioritization of the policies and their application may vary depending on the particular challenges in each community.